aaronjsutton/profile/README.md

 reflects only the current window.
 This allows for a single cache file to work for any number of Terminal window instances.

+### Caveats

+Just a couple things to note:

+- OSA scripts are not really fast, at all, so the fade engine is capped a certain speed, since OSA is invoked on every call to background change.
+The end result is a kind of slower fade, but I still think it looks pretty good.
+This can be disabled easily if it wastes time.

+- `Profile.scpt` is an attempt to make a sane*-ish* surface out of the hell-swamp that is AppleScript documentation.
+It's written in JavaScript for automation (JXA), since I find that nicer than terse AppleScript, and types play a little bit nicer.
+The bridge between these two is really just passing along data through output and subshells ... (ick).
+There could be some complex Objective-C way to put this together, but that's beyond the scope of the project.
+Just make sure that `profile` knows how to find the script library file :smile: